 5. That she’ll have to change her clothes for gym in middle school.

-Again, I love that Justice specifically caters to this transitional stage for girls.
+I love that the store Justice specifically caters to this transitional stage for girls.
 Their different collections of bras are super-comfy and they offer a variety of styles.
 They’ve got classic bras, sports bras, pull-on styles, bralettes, and more.
-The staff is used to working with young woman, and the diverse collection makes it a great place to get started.
+The staff is used to working with young women, and the diverse collection makes it a great place to get started.

 6. That accidents will happen.